espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 ESP-NETIF User's Manual
 =======================

 It is usually just enough to create a default network interface after startup and destroy it upon closing (see :ref:`esp_netif_init`).
-It is also necessary to receive a notification upon assigning a new IP address or losing it (see :ref:`esp-netif-ip-events`).
+It is also useful to receive a notification upon assigning a new IP address or losing it (see :ref:`esp-netif-ip-events`).

 .. _esp_netif_init: